zkScorecom/landing/README.md

-# ZKScore Landing Page
+# Anylayer Landing Page

-The official marketing and landing page for the ZKScore Platform - a decentralized reputation and trust scoring system built on zero-knowledge proofs.
+The official marketing and landing page for the Anylayer Platform - a decentralized reputation and trust scoring system built on zero-knowledge proofs.

 ## 🌟 Overview

-This is a Next.js-based standalone web application that serves as the primary entry point for users discovering ZKScore.
+This is a Next.js-based standalone web application that serves as the primary entry point for users discovering Anylayer.
 It provides an engaging, modern interface showcasing the platform's features, use cases, and value propositions.

 ## ✨ Features

 - **Hero Section**: Eye-catching landing with animated elements
-- **Feature Highlights**: Interactive showcase of ZKScore capabilities
+- **Feature Highlights**: Interactive showcase of Anylayer capabilities
 - **Use Cases**: Real-world applications and integrations
 - **Documentation Links**: Direct access to developer resources
 - **Responsive Design**: Mobile-first, fully responsive layout